material-components/material-components-web/docs/code/readme_standards.md

 ```
 ~~~

-In the 'Styles' subsection, include any mixin invocations necessary to make the component look as desired.
+In the 'Styles' subsection, include any imports and mixin invocations necessary to make the component look as desired.
 ~~~
 ### Styles